KingVik-Planet/zero_day/README.md

-# Kingsley Chika CHUKWU

-## ALX Student of Software Engineering

-* I will learn

-* I am not taking chances
+# Vagrant - or - how to code in your local computer

+## General

+* What is a virtual machine
+* What is Vagrant

+* Who wrote Vagrant

-* the only option is to make it
+* What is Ubuntu

+* What does “Ubuntu” mean

+* How to use VMs with Vagrant

+* What does the command uname do